Foxinio/Logos/docs.md

 ### =
-assignment, forces evaluation of expression and assigns it to variable to the left
+assignment, forces evaluation of expression and assigns it to variable to the left It also puts empty variable onto stack, to enable recursive lambdas

 ### ,
-pair constructor, forces evaluation of expressions to both sides and creates pair from results
+pair constructor, forces evaluation of expressions to both sides and creates pair from results binds to the right, meaning: a , b , c means a , (b , c)

+### ()
+constructs unit, type that has one value (similar to null)

 ### fst
 takes pair and returns first value